roackb2/syncbox/README.md

 ## Deployment of Server Application

+* Cloud Native Deployment

     The server is intended to be run in cloud native way, which means it should run in Docker containers.
 The development process was established by running on AWS ECS, you could also use Container Service of Google Cloud Platform or any bare-metal machines with container orchestration mechanism like Kubernetes to serve as the backend.
 In short, any cloud native backend structure would be suitable to run the server.

+* Local Development

-Local development could run the server inside containers on users' local machine.
+    Local development could run the server inside containers on user's local machine.

+* Makefile Commands

     The Makefile contains commands for easy building for local development and pushing image to AWS container registry, users could use AWS web console to create container cluster, service, and task to run the server application.
+Future work might add commands to forms the whole cluster, like using CloudFormation.

+## Identified Problems & Solution

+1. Packet Segmentation

+    Packet may be segmented and have to call multiple read on the socket to get the full packet, this happens if the packet size exceeds the buffer size.

+    Solution: This is solved by adding a protocol that enforce fixed packet size, and loop through socket reading until a full packet is read.
+* Packet Splicing

+    Multiple packets might be concatenated and will be read together via single read operation on the socket.

+    Solution: This is also solved by adding protocol to limit packet size and only reads fixed length message.
+* Packet Interleaving

+    Packets from different messages might interleaves if the messages come from different sending source and sends simultaneously.

+    Solution: This is solved by adding message ID to packets, dispatch packets to their queuing message and assemble them back to a message.

+* Unstable Connection

+    Long living socket connection might be cut off due to server side connection policy.

+    Solution: This is solved by try to dial again if the client side attempt to send a message and find that connection is broken, the server side is not able to dial to the client side, the failure of message sending relies on application level error handling.

 ## Limitation

+* Modification While Syncing

     Currently if user modify files on one device, it has to wait for another device to be totally synchronized for further modification, otherwise modification may be overwritten by the newer version.

+*   Large File Synchronization

     Also, transporting granularity is file, large files would now fail due to operation timeout (how large the file could be transported depends on network bandwidth).
 Future work might try to improve granularity to chunks to support large file synchronization.

 ## History